NikitaOrliak/Bang_Olufsen_landing-page/README.md

 # Landing page

-This is a Bang & Olufsen landing page created by me.
+Bang & Olufsen landing page.

 Technologies that were used:
 - HTML